Corsica: Prehistory and antiquity

 Corsica has been occupied since the Mesolithic era, otherwise known as the Middle Stone Age.
 The permanent human presence in Corsica is documented in the Neolithic period from the 6th millennium BC.

-After a brief occupation by the Carthaginians, colonization by the ancient Greeks, and an only slightly longer occupation by the Etruscans, it was incorporated by the Roman Republic at the end of the First Punic War and, with Sardinia, in 238 BC became a province of the Roman Republic.
-The Greeks, who built a colony in Aléria, considered Corsica as one of the most backward regions of the Roman world.
+After a brief occupation by the Carthaginians, colonization by the ancient Greeks, and a slightly longer occupation by the Etruscans, it was incorporated by the Roman Republic at the end of the First Punic War.
+In 238 BC, along with Sardinia, the islands became a province of the Roman Republic The Romans established colonies at Mariana and Aléria on the east coast, but they had little control over the interior.
+The Greeks, who had earlier built a colony in Aléria, considered Corsica to be one of the most backward regions of the Roman world.
 The island produced sheep, honey, resin and wax, and exported many slaves.
-Moreover, it was known for its cheap wines, exported to Rome, and was used as a place of exile, one of the most famous being the Roman philosopher Seneca.
+Moreover, it was known for its cheap wines, exported to Rome, and was used as a place of exile; one of the most famous Romans exiled there was the philosopher Seneca.

 Corsica was integrated into Roman Italy by Emperor Diocletian.
 Administratively, the island was divided into pagi, which in the Middle Ages became the pievi, the basic administrative units of the island until 1768.

 Middle Ages

 In the fifth century, the western half of the Roman Empire collapsed, and the island was invaded by the Vandals and the Ostrogoths.
 Briefly recovered by the Byzantine Empire, it soon became part of the Kingdom of the Lombards.
-This made it a dependency of the March of Tuscany, which used it as an outpost against the Saracens.
+This made it a dependency of the Duchy of Tuscia, which used it as an outpost against the Saracens.
 Pepin the Short, king of the Franks and Charlemagne's father, expelled the Lombards and nominally granted Corsica to Pope Stephen II.
 In the first quarter of the 11th century, Pisa and Genoa together freed the island from the threat of Arab invasion.
 After that, the island came under the influence of the Republic of Pisa.
 Many polychrome churches which adorn the island date from this period.
 Corsica also experienced a massive immigration from Tuscany, which gave to the island its present toponymy and rendered the language spoken in the northern two-thirds of the island very close to the Tuscan dialect.
 This led to the traditional division of Corsica into two parts, along the main chain of mountains roughly going from Calvi to Porto-Vecchio: the eastern Banda di dentro, or Cismonte, more populated, developed, and open to the commerce with Italy, and the western Banda di fuori, or Pomonte, almost deserted, wild and remote.